The Salmon's Spin

 ― Earthen Ethic No.2

 Thirteen thousand years ago, as trillion-ton ice-sheets retreated from North America's Pacific coast, barren desolation reigned.
 However, in the lingering glacial streams, the continent's revitalization had already begun.
 Proliferating river by river down the warming coast, the adventurous ancestors of today's salmon swan inland to deposit their eggs.
 Ever since, with each season, their energizing cycle has spun.
 Come Spring, the salmon roe hatch and emerge from the rocky river bed.
 The tiny fish gather their strength consuming insects and waterborne larvae.
 Come Summer, they set out on a journey to the ocean.
 Once arrived they feast on nutrient rich marine life.
 After several years, when they have reached their full size and strength, they are ready to head home.
 Come Fall, millions of salmon retrace their river route and an entire ecosystem revels in their return.
 Bears, eagles and humans gather for grand fishing feasts.
 Even the bugs partake!
 The remnants of consumed carcasses nourish the very insects upon which the salmon first fed.
 Meanwhile, those salmon that slipped by, continue to the waters where they were born.
 Using the last of their strength, they deposit their eggs in the gravel.
-The salmon then die; their decomposition a final nutrient gift to the now rich and diverse river ecosystem that their roe will soon run.
+The salmon then die; their decomposition a final nutrient gift to the river ecosystem that their roe will soon run.

 Salmon and Eagle by Wetsuweten artist James Madam

-Before long, the sun’s shine was being stored in complex, energy-dense molecules that were interchangeable among cellular systems.
+Before long, the sun’s shine was being stored in complex, energy-dense molecules such as fats, proteins and carbohydrates that were interchangeable among cellular systems.
 As organisms lived and died, these nutrients were consumed and used by others.
-Gaining the energy of those before them, organisms reproduced and proliferated; each cycle steadily spinning nutrient energy outwards across the planet’s surface.
-From organism to ecosystem, from ecosystem to biome, energy spiraled ever outwards towards the enrichment of all.⁶⁷
+Gaining the energy of those before them, organisms reproduced and proliferated; each cycle steadily spinning nutrient energy outwards to other organisms within the shared space.⁶⁷

-And just as Earth’s outwards energetic spiral steadily greened its biosphere, so too did the salmon's outwards dispersion of nutrients relentlessly contribute to the enrichment of its biome— a common home for which countless other creatures could flourish.⁶⁹
+Just as the Earth's cycles steadily spun the sun's energy out across the planet's surface, so too did the salmon cycles steadily spin nutrient energy out to its continental ecosystem.⁶⁸ And just as Earth’s outwards energetic spiral steadily greened its biosphere, so too did the salmon's outwards dispersion of nutrients relentlessly contribute to the enrichment of its biome— a common home for which countless other creatures could flourish.⁶⁹

 A batch Pacific Salmon roe consists of 2000-5200 eggs.
 Over the course of 3-7 years, the salmon hatch, migrate to the ocean, feed, grow to full size, stop eating and return home to lay their eggs.
 As members of each batch are caught or die along their journey, the marine nutrients accumulated in their bodies are dispersed to the river ecosystem.
 This return is in excess of what was originally absorbed during their time in the river.